DavidSM100/CryptoText/README.md

 # CryptoText

-Webxdc to encrypt/decrypt text and files, it's made to use with Delta Chat
+[webxdc](webxdc.org) to encrypt/decrypt text and files.

-Just open with Delta and set an encryption key, then you can encrypt/decrypt text and files whenever you want.
+Just open with and set a password, then you can encrypt/decrypt text and files whenever you want.